3 insights, 2 findings, 1 action (January 23, 2020)

 Maximize Deductions: Identify changes in income and deductions for the current year that offer opportunities to offset income with deductions.
 Accelerate and bunch deductions in high-income years to reduce income subject to tax.

-Sequence of Withdrawals: Withdrawing income from taxable, tax-deferred, and tax-exempt sources, in this order, is superior to a pro-rata strategy that withdraws income in no specific order.
+The sequence of Withdrawals: Withdrawing income from taxable, tax-deferred, and tax-exempt sources, in this order, is superior to a pro-rata strategy that withdraws income in no specific order.

 Required Minimum Distribution (RMD): Identify any RMDs, as there is no discretion around timing and amount, and a 50% penalty on any shortfall is assessed if not taken.